ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 ## [v5.6] - 2025-09-21
 ### Improved
-- Minor `TextGUI` overhaul (removed status dot and added modes next to modules)
+- Minor `TextGUI` overhaul (removed status dot and added modes next to modules) created by `TheM1ddleM1n`
 - updated `readme`
 - bumped `version` from `v5.5` to `v5.6`

 ## [v5] - 2025-09-08
 ### Added
-- New `filter bypass` for / commands
+- New `filter bypass` for / commands by `RealPacket`

 ## [v5] - 2025-09-07
 ### Added
 - `Fly/NoFall exploit with desync mechanics` by `RealPacket`
-- Multi-block `Scaffold bypass` using inventory slots 1–9
+- Multi-block `Scaffold bypass` using inventory slots 1–9 by `TheM1ddleM1n`
-- LB Click GUI injected via `vav4inject.js`
+- LB Click GUI injected via `vav4inject.js` by `TheM1ddleM1n`
-- Improved inventory handling for Scaffold module
+- Improved inventory handling for Scaffold module by `TheM1ddleM1n`
-- Minor UI tweaks in Click GUI
+- Minor UI tweaks in Click GUI by `TheM1ddleM1n`

 ### Any Known Issues
 - `.toggle all` command is currently non-functional (fix for this coming soon hopefully.)